benshimonz/V1/README.md

 * originated in(Horse  , Kingdom)
 * originated in(Dragon , Kingdom)

-This schema and the queries will serve us to to demonstrate the power of the V1 language.
+This schema and the queries will serve us to demonstrate the power of the V1 language.

 ## The V1 Pattern Language